 Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

 Business dynamics examines business rejuvenation, growth, and connectivity, taking into account multiple stages of the business life cycle.
-Indicators measure business startup activity, the rate of business creation and destruction, the number of firms graduating from privately held venture capital incubation to initial public offerings (IPOs), and the number of fast growing firms.
+Indicators measure business startup activity, the rate of business creation and destruction, the number of firms graduating from privately held venture capital incubation, initial public offerings (IPOs), and the number of fast growing firms.
 Broadband access indicates the state’s capacity to facilitate connections through businesses and residents accessing and sharing knowledge online.

 Why are business dynamics important?